 Intramural officials are instructed to ensure impartiality and fairness, omit bias, and be 100% involved in the game.

-That being said, intramural officials are student workers, not professionals, and are subject to errors in judgment.
-Calls made by officials may not be protested by participants, but in the event a participant wishes to protest rule interpretations, a Protest Form is available on site to document the objection.
+Intramural officials are student workers, not professionals, and are subject to errors in judgment.
+Calls made by officials may not be protested by participants, but in the event a participant wishes to protest rule interpretations, they should meet with the IM Coordinator.

 Captains must address concerns and problems directly to officials and staff on behalf of team members.